Update: Missing woman found in submerged car in Galivants Ferry identified

 On Saturday, authorities released the name of a 28-year-old Horry County woman who was found dead Friday inside a car that was submerged in a creek.

-He said the crash is believed to have happened sometime on Tuesday, which was the day she was last seen, but wasn’t discovered until Friday afternoon.
-Her cause of death is pending the results of an autopsy, which is scheduled to be performed Saturday at MUSC, Hendrick said, but results may not be available until about six to eight weeks later.
+Her cause of death is pending the results of an autopsy, which was scheduled to be performed Saturday at Medical University of South Carolina, Hendrick said, but results may not be available until about six to eight weeks later.

 The South Carolina Highway Patrol is investigating the crash.
 Lance Cpl.
 Judd Jones with the SCHP said the incident was a single-vehicle crash reported about 12:40 p.m.
 Friday on Pee Dee Road South.